mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 Just like optionals and nullables, array types can be defined by wrapping another Mondrian type.
-The resulting definition describes an array of values of the wrapped type:
+The resulting definition describes an array whose elements are values of the wrapped type:

 ```ts showLineNumbers
 const arrayOfStrings1 = model.array(model.string())